yvang121/Sudoku-AI/README.md

 The Sudoku puzzle is randomly instantiated with a partial assignment of variables into the Sudoku grid.
 This does not guarantee that the search algorithms will find a solution, however, because it is randomly instantiated in way that although nothing conflicts at first, it may cause the constraint-propagation to fail.

 The A* search algorithm, along with the default brute force algorithm was implemented for this AI project.
+We also had to develop our own Sudoku evaluator that returns a boolean on whether or not a search algorithm has successfully found a final goal state.